 The Portfolio may seek to earn additional income through lending its securities to certain qualified broker-dealers and institutions on a short-term or long-term basis.
 The Portfolio may lend portfolio securities on a short-term or long-term basis, in an amount equal to up to one-third of its total assets as determined at the time of the loan origination.
 When the Portfolio lends its securities, it receives collateral (including cash collateral), at least equal to the value of securities loaned.
-The Portfolio may earn income by investing this collateral in one or more affiliated or non-affiliated cash management vehicles or in time deposits.
+The Portfolio may earn income by investing this collateral in one or more affiliated or non-affiliated cash management vehicles.
 It is also possible that, due to a decline in the value of a cash management vehicle in which collateral is invested, the Portfolio may lose money.
 There is also the risk that when portfolio securities are lent, the securities may not be returned on a timely basis, and the Portfolio may experience delays and costs in recovering the security or gaining access to the collateral provided to the Portfolio to collateralize the loan.
 If the Portfolio is unable to recover a security on loan, the Portfolio may use the collateral to purchase replacement securities in the market.
 There is a risk that the value of the collateral could decrease below the cost of the replacement security by the time the replacement investment is made, resulting in a loss to the Portfolio.
-In certain circumstances, individual loan transactions could yield negative returns.
-Janus Capital intends to manage a portion of the cash collateral in an affiliated cash management vehicle and will receive an investment advisory fee for managing such assets.
+Janus Capital intends to manage the cash collateral in an affiliated cash management vehicle and will receive an investment advisory fee for managing such assets.